xavidop/dialogflow-cx-cli/docs/docs/intents/introduction.md

 The `cxcli` has a command that allows you to create an intent.
 You can find a more detailed explanation [here](/intents/create)

+## Update

+The `cxcli` has a command that allows you to update an intent.
+You can find a more detailed explanation [here](/intents/update)

 ## Delete